Janepark87/worldwise/README.md

 Whether you’re a casual traveler or a globetrotter, WorldWise helps you remember every city you've visited and share your journey with others.

 Explore the [WorldWise Demo](https://janepark87.github.io/worldwise/) to experience the app in action.
+> **Note:** The demo version on GitHub Pages is a static build and does not support adding or deleting cities,
+> as it does not connect to a real backend server.
+To use the full functionality, you must run the app locally.

 ## Features
 - **Interactive World Map**: Track your footsteps across the globe by marking cities you've visited.